Long An province

-Long An was a province in the Mekong Delta region of southern Vietnam.
+Long An is a former province in the Mekong Delta region of southern Vietnam.
 The provincial capital is Tân An city, and other major districts and town include Kiến Tường, Bến Lức, Cần Giuộc and Đức Hòa.
 There are 15 districts within the province (included 1 provincial capital city and 1 district-level town).

 The region is between Ho Chi Minh City and Southeast region in the north and the Mekong Delta.
 Because of its low lying geography, it is susceptible to sea level rise caused by climate change.

-On 12 June 2025, Long An was incorporated into Tây Ninh province.
+On 12 June 2025, Long An was incorporated with Tây Ninh province.

 Geography

 Long An is situated in an advantageous position in the Southern Key Economic Region of Vietnam.
 It serves as a bridge between Ho Chi Minh City in the north and 12 provinces in the Mekong Delta in the south.
 The province also has Cambodia to its west and the South China Sea to its east.

 Long An is a low-lying coastal region, and therefore some areas of it are subject to flooding during the rainy season, which lasts from the beginning of August until November.

 The province has numerous rivers.
 Two of the main ones are the Vàm Cỏ Đông and Vàm Cỏ Tay, which connect with the Tiền to form a larger river system.
 Another important river in the region is the Soài Rạp.